9dots/devy/devy-minecraft/turtles.md

     - Lua is a scripting language like Javascript.
     - Lua is used in lots of games such as World of Warcraft and Angry Birds.
     - This means the concepts will be the same as your coding classes but the syntax, or how it is written, will be different.
-  - To call functions in Lua simple write the name of the function and the add parentheses (just like Javascript)
+  - To call functions in Lua write the name of the function and add parentheses (just like Javascript)
   - Students still control their character, but instead of building directly, students program the turtle to build for them

 ##### predict novel code - 5 minutes

 1. Students create their turtle cutout.
 2. Show students the first code example.
 Students look at the code and use their cutout to predict what the code will do.
+3. If everyone picks the same solution, ask for students to come up with alternative approaches (even if they think it is wrong).
-3. After students finish their predictions, run the code on the projector.
+4. After students finish their predictions, run the code on the projector.
   ```ruby
   turtle.forward()
   turtle.turnLeft()
   turtle.forward()
   turtle.forward()
   ```
-4. Discuss with students what happened and why.
+5. Discuss with students what happened and why.

 ---
 ###### Teacher notes